TheRandomLabs/Scoop-Bucket/README.md

 * spicetify-cli should be installed locally and not globally.
 * spicetify-cli requires either `spotify-blockthespot` or `spotify-latest` to be installed.
+* Installing or updating spicetify-cli automatically applies the spicetify configuration.

 ### spicetify-themes

 * spicetify-themes should be installed locally and not globally.
+* Installing or updating spicetify-themes automatically applies the spicetify configuration.

 ### Spotify with BlockTheSpot